 With over twenty years working in the renewable energy sector, Sandra Painter is a very experienced, bilingual environmental planning manager.
 Her experience ranges from management and coordination of multi-disciplinary teams through to project management and delivery.
 She has undertaken numerous Environmental Impact Assessments (EIAs) which have included managing consultation processes of consultees and the public.
 Projects have included on and offshore wind energy, small scale hydro, Anaerobic Digestion and solar PV.
 Sandra is driven by making a positive change to our environment.

 Before moving to Alston Moor in 2003, Tim worked as an I.T.
 Systems Manager for a major Building Society, and a Project Manager with the Ministry of Defence.
 More recently he was the business manager at North Pennines Heritage Trust at Nenthead Mines.
-Now supposedly retired, he is involved in a number of local voluntary organisations and is a member of the Parish Council.
+Now supposedly retired, he is involved in a number of local voluntary organisations.
 He has also done his bit for the environment by making bio-diesel from waste cooking oil to run his cars.